 Nick Tober ᾽06, MBA ᾽08 serves as Enactus advisor and has been involved with Canisius Enactus since fall 2004.
 Tober replaces Patricia Hutton, PhD, professor of economics and finance, who founded the team in spring 2004.

-“The Canisius College and Buffalo communities are forever indebted to Pat for her hard work, perseverance and dedication to Enactus over the past 13 years,” says Tober.
+“The Canisius University and Buffalo communities are forever indebted to Pat for her hard work, perseverance and dedication to Enactus over the past 13 years,” says Tober.
 “Canisius Enactus is making a positive difference in the education of our students and is giving them a competitive edge in the job market.
 The team’s initiatives not only contribute to the local community and economy but are also consistent with and promote the Jesuit mission of the college, especially Buffalo’s growing immigrant community.”

 “I am very impressed by the accomplishments of the Canisius Enactus team,” said Denise M. Rotundo, PhD, dean of the Wehle School of Business.
 “The students are making a positive impact on the local community by helping at-risk populations develop sustainable incomes through entrepreneurial activity.
 At the same time, the students are using the knowledge and skills developed in their business classes while they are living the mission of the college and the Wehle School of Business.”

 During the competition, Enactus showcased four projects including SewREDI, YES, QuadGear and SEED.
 SewREDI, or Refugee Economic Development Initiative, is an economic and entrepreneurial empowerment program which teaches refugees on Buffalo’s West Side marketable sewing skills.
 Once a refugee passes a sewing proficiency exam, they earn a free sewing machine to create an array of products that Enactus students help sell at local art shows and festivals throughout the WNY community.